keshav137/react-excel/README.md

 2. Use of Material-UI: Leveraging Material-UI helps create a user-friendly interface without having to manage detailed CSS and UI components manually.

 3.Focus Management: The selected cell is tracked in the state, allowing the component to handle cell focus changes appropriately and improve user interaction.
+When the user clicks outside the grid, `selected` is set to null.

 ### Potential Enhancements